Questions & Answers About Heart Allocationfor Adult Transplant Candidates

 No. Children younger than age 18 will continue to have the three statuses 1A, 1B and 2.
 The medical criteria used to prioritize them is somewhat different from the adult criteria.

 Will the heart allocation system change in the future?

 The transplant system is designed to be flexible and allow for improvements.
 New forms of treatment, and new understanding of patient care, help us learn how to save more lives and help enhance people’s quality of life through transplantation.

 Transplant professionals review the heart allocation system regularly and adjust it to better meet the needs of transplant candidates.
 Your transplant team will keep you informed of changes in the system and what they may mean for you.

 You should contact your transplant team first if you have questions or concerns.
 They will have the most detailed information about your medical status and treatment options.

-You may also contact UNOS Patient Services at 1-888-894-6361.
+You may also contact the OPTN Patient Services Line at 1-888-894-6361.
 In addition, you can find details about allocation policy and patient information on the following websites: